 In the above figure, the server instances are clustered and placed on the public subnet.
-The AWS Virtual IP resource of EXPRESSCLUSTER attaches the EIP to the active server instance.
+The AWS Elastic IP resource of EXPRESSCLUSTER attaches the EIP to the active server instance.
 This enables a client on the Internet to access the active server instance via the EIP address.

-When executing the AWS CLI, each instance must be able to communicate with the regional endpoint by using a method such as a proxy server, NAT, public IP, and EIP.
-In this guide, a public IP assigned to the instance is used for the HA cluster based on EIP control.
+With the AWS CLI running, each instance must connect to the regional endpoint.
+For this connection, various ways are available such as a proxy server, NAT, a public IP, an EIP, and a VPC endpoint.
+This guide is based on using a public IP address assigned to the instance for an EIP-controlled HA cluster configuration.